mickelindahl/hapi_account/README.md

 * Token renewal on calling renewToken within token valid time period
 * Endpoints for email verification and password reset
 * Add custom pre and post calls to each route.
+* Documentation of routes can be shown with [hapi-swagger](https://www.npmjs.com/package/hapi-swagger).

 ## Installation